aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/advanced-email-attachments/embedding-images-as-attachments/_index.md

 - **How can I reduce the attachment size?** Optimize the image before adding it (e.g., resize/compress).
 - **Can I send multiple images?** Absolutely—just add a unique Content‑ID for each.

-## What is attaching an image to an email?
+## What is embed image html email?
 Attaching an image means adding the file to the email’s MIME structure so the recipient can view it.
 When you embed the image using a Content‑ID (CID), the image appears directly inside the HTML body instead of as a separate attachment, giving the appearance of an inline picture.

 ## Why send HTML email with embedded image?